Tuesday, August 30, 2011

 This is the original Russian Orthodox church, dating to the mid-1800s.
 The cemetery has been in use since 1650 and is now a blend of native practices and Orthodox Christianity.

 This is the most fascinating cemetery I've ever seen.
 These are spirit houses which provide shelter for spirits.
 Families have similarly colored houses.
 Almost none of them have any name or date information.
+This was perhaps the most unique of the shelters.

 Unfortunately neither the original nor this current church were open.